rsandrini/D20-IRL-detection/README.md

 - [ ] Improve the 3d model to store the raspberry pi and the servo motor
 - [ ] Fine tune the object detection model for better accuracy
 - [ ] Implement a more robust image processing pipeline
-- [ ] Add support for select an random dice in the roll in the response
+- [ ] Add support for select a random dice in the roll in the response